Join Nature Glenelg Trust (NGT) founder Mark Bachmann, as we meet

 Walker Swamp Restoration Reserve, adjacent to the Grampians National

 This event is free but tickets are limited.
 To confirm your booking we simply ask that you make a donation (of any amount) to Nature Glenelg Trust to help cover the costs of the event(s) and support our work restoring nature.
 You only need to make one donation if you are attending multiple events.
+To recognise their fantastic involvement with Day 2, NGT will make a contribution to Bio.R to support their work at Frahns Farm on behalf of attendees.
 A donation can be made by following this link: https://www.paypal.com/donate/...

 - appropriate clothing for cold, wet weather and/or hot, sunny weather